What Is an Apple?

 Although apples do have health benefits, eating too many of them (like anything) can be bad for you.
 Too much fruit can cause you to gain weight.

-There are a few others things to keep in mind:
+There are a few other things to keep in mind:

 Pesticides.
 Apples are one of the fruits that have high pesticide residues because bugs and disease are more likely to affect them.
-It’s always best to wash fruit like apples before you eat them.
+It's always best to wash fruits like apples before you eat them.

 Seeds.
 You might've also heard that eating apple seeds or the core is bad for you.
 The seeds do have chemicals that turn into cyanide in your body, but you would have to crush and eat many seeds for them to harm you.
 In fact, an average adult would have to eat at least 150 crushed seeds for a risk of cyanide poisoning.
 The seeds are actually rich in protein and fiber.

 When you're buying apples, make sure they feel firm and heavy.
 The skin shouldn't have bruises, cuts, or soft spots.

 Make sure to store apples in your refrigerator to keep them fresh longer.
 They can be stored at room temperature, but they'll ripen much faster.

 When you eat an apple, leave the skin on because it has more than half of the apple's fiber.

 The types of apples that are best for baking are usually tart and slightly sweet varieties, including:

 - Granny Smith